 The Fujifilm X-T200 is decent for sport and wildlife photography.
 Though it has amazing image quality, its autofocus system struggles to track fast-moving subjects and keep them in focus.
 If you like to use burst photography, it shoots a maximum of eight shots per second, which is decent, though it does take some time to clear its buffer.

 The Fujifilm X-T200 is decent for vlogging.
 This portable camera has a fully articulated screen that can be flipped up to use as a selfie screen, which is handy.
 Video quality in 4k is decent, but its quality in FHD is disappointing.
 Also, it struggles to smooth out camera shake if you're walking while recording.

 The Fujifilm X-T200 is fair for studio video.
 It has a decent recording quality in 4k, but videos recorded in FHD aren't very detailed or sharp.
 Its video autofocus system can also have some difficulties tracking moving subjects, especially if you're recording in 4k.
 On the upside, it has lots of inputs for accessories like a microphone.

 The Fujifilm X-T200 is poor for action video.
-It isn't really designed for this purpose, and it isn't water-resistant, though we don't test for this.
-While it has a decent recording quality in 4k, video recorded in FHD isn't very sharp or detailed.
+It isn't really designed for this purpose, and it isn't water-resistant.
+While it has decent recording quality in 4k, video recorded in FHD isn't very sharp or detailed.
 It also struggles to smooth out camera shake, especially if you're recording in 4k.